-When creating a replacement tunnel, the CCAP Core MUST include a DEPI Replaced Tunnel ID AVP with the UTID of the old tunnel in the SCCRQ.
+The CCAP Core MUST include a DEPI Replaced Tunnel ID AVP with the UTID of the tunnel to be replaced in the SCCRQ.

-When creating a replacement tunnel, the CCAP Core MUST include a DEPI Tunnel HA State AVP with the tunnel HA state set to InService in the SCCRQ.
+The CCAP Core MUST include a DEPI Tunnel HA State AVP with the tunnel HA state set to InService in the SCCRQ.

-Following successful control connection establishment, the CCAP Core proceeds to establish any pseudowires that it deems appropriate per Section 7.4.2.
+Following successful control connection establishment, the CCAP Core MUST establish any PWs that are required.